iBug/iBug-source/_drafts/switch-from-google-chrome-to-microsoft-edge.md

   [1]: https://www.browserstack.com/blog/chromium-based-edge/

 Beside that, the seamless availability of existing Chrome extensions is also a great plus.
-I rely heavily on several extensions to enhance by surfing experience, some of which are:
+I rely heavily on several extensions to enhance my surfing experience, some of which are:

 - [Tampermonkey](https://microsoftedge.microsoft.com/addons/detail/tampermonkey/iikmkjmpaadaobahmlepeloendndfphd)
 - [uBlock Origin](https://microsoftedge.microsoft.com/addons/detail/ublock-origin/odfafepnkmbhccpbejgmiehpchacaeak)